Nyabsi/VRCAA/README.md

 # Credits

 - Me (Nyabsi) for the initial idea and creation of the application.
-- ttofu for testing and giving feedback.
+- ttofu & Hikari for testing and giving feedback.
 - bnuybuny for creating the application icon.
 - VRCX team, I've used their software as reference for some functionality.